 ACT members have agreed the following the principles:

 - A joint approach is needed where all participants in global supply chains assume their respective responsibilities in achieving freedom of association, collective bargaining and living wages.

-- Agreement on a living wage should be reached through collective bargaining between employers and workers and their representatives, at national industry level.
+- Agreement on a living wage should be reached through collective bargaining between employers and workers and their representatives, at industry level.